LeonardoBlauth/LeonardoBlauth/README.md

 :email: Contact me at leonardo.blauth@outlook.com or l.blauth00@gmail.com

 - :books: I'm graduating in Computer Engeniring at the Pontifícia Universidade Católica do Paraná

-- :notebook: I started programming in 2019
+- :computer: I started programming in 2019
+#
 - :sparkling_heart: Technologs: HTML5, CSS3, JavaScript(and ES6+) and Python

 - :ok: Brief Experience: Java and C++